 Cover letters are usually required when applying for a new job.
 You would send a cover letter at the same time as your CV.
 While many people think your CV is the most important written part of your application, a cover letter is arguably the most essential.
 In fact, your CV should compliment the cover letter, which is why we usually recommend that you create your cover letter first.

 Why?
 A cover letter should be a clear and concise letter outlining your skills and ability to do the job, meaning it must be relevant.
 Creating your cover letter in this way will then help you to develop the bullet points in your CV, ensuring it is all related to the job you are applying for.
-Ensuring this correlation means you don’t have to provide as much information in your CV – but this means your cover letter is responsible for explaining all of the points made in your CV.
-It might also include your specific reasons for applying to the company in question.

 Writing a cover letter for an engineer job can be tricky – likely you are more than capable working with your hands, but when it comes to putting your skill and level of experience down on paper, you might find this particular task more frustrating.